 A FUNNY, RAUNCHY PARTY FILM WITH … TOM HANKS!

-(NOTE: I expanded this review with more trivia and additional opinion – as well as repairing some grammar – on March 5, 2016.)
+(NOTE: I expanded this review with more trivia and additional opinion – as well as repairing some grammar – on March 5, 2016.
+I expanded the review again with more opinion and trivia, correcting the name of a key character and the updating of links on April 21, 2018.)

 Yes, I wrote Tom Hanks.
 No, not a character, but the actor.
+That Tom Hanks.
 You know him.
 Tom Hanks.
 He would go on to win two Oscars and be nominated for three others.
-He represents nothing but class in Hollywood, but you need to also remember that he did an episode of “The Love Boat” – Season 4/Episode 1 – click here for my ‘Love Boat’ overview) as well as “Bachelor Party.”
+He represents nothing but class in a sea of Hollywood slime, but you need to also remember that he did an episode of “The Love Boat” – Season 4/Episode 1 – click here for my ‘Love Boat’ overview) as well as “Bachelor Party.”
 Thanks, Tom.
 Both are appreciated (especially the “Love Boat” episode).

-Back onto today’s film.
-It’s simple: Some people just don’t want to admit that “Bachelor Party,” which saw its 30th anniversary in June 2014, is hilarious and you would have absolutely no sense of humor if you don’t laugh throughout it.
+It’s simple: Some people just don’t want to admit that “Bachelor Party,” which saw its 30th anniversary in June 1984, is hilarious and you would have absolutely no sense of humor if you don’t laugh throughout it.
 I wouldn’t put it at the top of my resume if I was Hanks, but I wouldn’t ignore it either.
 It’s fun, funny and creative as it tries hard to be successful in making the audience laugh.
+I’m the first to admit it isn’t a comedy classic with him such as Ron Howard’s “Splash,” also from 1984 (click here for my review) or “Big” from four years later, but “Bachelor Party” is fall-down hilarious on its own.

 In “Bachelor Party,” Hanks plays “Rick Gassko,” who drives a school bus for a Catholic school.
 He is completely irresponsible and set on marrying his girlfriend (“Debbie Thompson” played by Tawny Kitaen).
 However, her family hates him and loves the yuppie idiot she broke up with to date Hanks.
 So, Tom takes special glee in jerking his future father-in-law’s chain to his (and our) amusement.
 At the same time, Hanks’ buddies don’t take much to get wound up in anticipation of the BACHELOR PARTY!

-Of course Kitaen is worried that Hanks will be tempted into philandering at the party at the same time his friends are doing their best to put the temptation there (they even get Hanks’ old girlfriend to attend and try to seduce him).
+Of course, Kitaen is worried that Hanks will be tempted into philandering at the party at the same time his friends are doing their best to put the temptation there (they even invited an old girlfriend to attend).
 In a parallel story, Kitaen’s former boyfriend, as a way to drive a wedge between the couple, sends over a couple of hookers to her bridal shower in a scene that proves it can get funnier even when you thought it could not.

 Of course the boys’ bachelor party at an upscale hotel is the showcase of the movie.
-After starting off slow, It lets it all hang out: a raucous crowd with plenty of nudity; drinking and drugs; a donkey act (no, not family-style entertainment and the poor beast winds hooves-up in a hotel elevator – but only pretend; no animals were injured in the making of the film … just embarrassed); and ultimately the soon-to-be father-in-law finds himself tied up to bed with a bunch of hookers in attendance while photos are taken.
+After starting off slow, It lets it all hang out: a raucous crowd with plenty of nudity; drinking and drugs; “Max” the mule (no, this is not family-style entertainment, much like vulgar “Pooter-the-Clown” in “Uncle Buck” – click here for my review of that one); and ultimately the soon-to-be father-in-law finds himself tied up to bed with a bunch of hookers in attendance while photos are taken.

 Here’s a quick rundown on some of the main players:

 - Kitaen doesn’t do much in the acting arena, as her beauty is what carries her in this role.
-She doesn’t manage much in the way of a spectrum of emotion and her effort is right off the stage of a college production.
+She manages little to nothing much in the way of a spectrum of emotion and her effort is right off the stage of a college production or a dinner-theater rehearsal.
 Kitaen has also been in “The Perils of Gwendoline in the Land of the Yik Yak” and “Happy Hour.”
-I’ll tell you more about her personal life later in this review.
+I’ll tell you more about her personal life later in this review and it is its own very Hollywood story.

-- Robert Prescott plays “Cole Whittaker” and he’s the ex-boyfriend who winds up being hung naked outside a hotel before falling butt-first through an open moon-roof on a car – thereby putting the moon in moon-roof.
+- Robert Prescott is in his first movie here and plays “Cole Whittier,” the ex-boyfriend who winds up being hung naked outside a hotel before falling butt-first through an open sunroof on a car.
 Prescott is wonderfully earnest as the clueless guy chasing a girl who doesn’t want him.
 He was also great as an obnoxious grad student in “Real Genius” with Val Kilmer (click here for my review).
+After that, I don’t have much to say about him or his career.
+Sorry, Robert.

 - William Tepper plays “Dr. Stan Gassko” and is Hanks’ brother.
-He does a great job being desperate for a party where he can cheat on his wife and winds up very satisfied.
-Tepper was also in “Miss Right” in a brief career of eight acting credits.
+He does a great job being desperate for a party where he can cheat on his wife and winds up very, very satisfied.
+Tepper was also in “Miss Right” in a brief career of eight acting credits that ended 2011 – and that was a short and his only acting credit after “Bachelor Party.”
+He reportedly did script doctoring for studios and died at 69 in 2017 of a heart attack.

 - Gary Grossman plays the less-than-creatively named “Gary” here and he’s the over-energized friend who eagerly volunteers to round up the hookers.
 He’s fun to watch, but could have been much more grating if his character had more time on screen.
-Grossman was also in “Brain Donors.”
+Thankfully, it didn’t Grossman was also in “Brain Donors” and hasn’t had an acting credit since 2010.

 - Deborah Harmon plays Kitaen’s cousin “Ilene” whose smoldering sexuality comes to the surface as she “saves” the women by throwing herself at a group of Japanese businessmen at the hotel (don’t bother with the plot; it will come together quickly if you watch it).
-Harmon is wonderfully caustic and sarcastic at just the right time and was even better in “Used Cars” with Kurt Russell (click here for my review).
+Harmon is wonderfully caustic and sarcastic at just the right time.
+However, she was much, much better in “Used Cars” with Kurt Russell (click here for my review) but hasn’t had an acting credit since 2002.

 Don’t worry, I haven’t gone into such detail that you have to pass this one up to know all the great scenes.
 I’ve had to pass over so much because I just don’t have enough time to outline it all.